Bajonc/Recreating-Mitonet/README.md

 I have either fixed bugs or adapted the code to fit the specific task at hand

 ### Pretraining
-MitoNet uses SwAV to pretrain on 1.5M unlabeled electron microscopy mitochondria images, the code from this part required minor changes
+MitoNet uses SwaV to pretrain on 1.5M unlabeled electron microscopy mitochondria images, the code from this part required minor changes

 ### Training
 Done on labeled electron microscopy mitochondria images, the code from this part required major changes